CYCLE WARBURTON AND CRUISE THE LOOP

 |Notes||Can be undertaken all year though in winter be prepared for muddy, slippery sections and cold temperatures|

-Carved into the mountainside above the Upper Yarra Valley, the O’Shannasey Aqueduct Trail makes for a wonderful ride, especially if you combine it with a section of the Lilydale to Warbuton Rail Trail to make a loop that starts and ends in the middle of the Warburton village.
+Carved into the mountainside above the Upper Yarra Valley, the O’Shannassy Aqueduct Trail makes for a wonderful ride, especially if you combine it with a section of the Lilydale to Warbuton Rail Trail to make a loop that starts and ends in the middle of the Warburton village.

-The Aqueduct Trail follows an historic, now-disused open water race, built between 1911 and 1914 to channel fresh water from a weir on the O’Shannasy River to Silvan Dam, where it served the then burgeoning population of Melbourne’s eastern suburbs.
+The Aqueduct Trail follows an historic, now-disused open water race, built between 1911 and 1914 to channel fresh water from a weir on the O’Shannassy River to Silvan Dam, where it served the then burgeoning population of Melbourne’s eastern suburbs.
 Now decommissioned, the trail cuts through some the prettiest forest in the Valley, courtesy of the surrounding land having been protected water catchment for a hundred years.